Fabrika automobila Priboj: 1990s–2010s: Limited operation

-During severe economic problems in Serbia in the 1990s, FAP lost many markets and significantly deteriorated in terms of research and production.
-During the 2000s, it offered many variants of vehicles based on old Mercedes tooling, with different engines manufactured by Mercedes-Benz, Cummins, MAN and Famos, FAP was producing vehicles for domestic use and export.
+During severe economic crisis in Serbia in the 1990s, FAP lost many markets and significantly deteriorated in terms of research and production.
+During the 2000s, it offered many variants of vehicles based on old Mercedes tooling, with different engines manufactured by Mercedes-Benz, Cummins, MAN, and Famos, FAP was producing vehicles for domestic use and exports.
 Exported vehicles could be found in many countries worldwide like Egypt, Nigeria, Libya, Sudan, Syria, etc.

 Production lines consisted of military and civilian vehicles.
 FAP also built chassis, trailers aggregates (axles, transmissions, spare parts, cabins, shipbuilding parts etc.).
 All produced vehicles had EURO 3, EURO 4 or EURO 5 engines type.

 2014–present: Military-oriented production

-In 2014, Finnish truck maker Sisu Auto has placed offer to buy FAP, in cooperation with the Government of Serbia.
+In 2014, Finnish truck maker Sisu Auto had put offer to buy FAP, in cooperation with the Government of Serbia.
 However, the negotiations were shut down due to disagreements in strategy between the parties.
-Over the years, the Government of Serbia has worked to place the company on healthy grounds; in the process more than 1,000 employees have left the company with severance payments.
+Over the years, the Government of Serbia has worked to revitalize company; in the process more than 1,000 employees have left the company with severance payments.

-Today, FAP is operating as manufacturer and overhaul provider for the Serbian Army.
-In 2017, FAP delivered ten new trucks to the Serbian Army, as part of $2.5 million deal with the Serbian Ministry of Defence.
+Since 2014, FAP operates as manufacturer and overhaul provider for the Serbian Army.
+In 2017, FAP delivered ten new trucks to the Serbian Army, as part of 2.5 million euros deal with the Serbian Ministry of Defence.
+In 2022, FAP signed a new contract with the Ministry of Defence, worth 3.1 million euros.

+In 2023, on its 70th anniversary, FAP presented a prototype for a facelifted civilian truck, called the FAP 2240.
+It features a new grille, front bumper and headlights, as well as a completely overhauled interior taken from the Chinese BeiBen NG80.
+The truck is equipped with a 6 cylinder Mercedes-Benz OM457 engine, making 400 HP, and a 16-speed ZF Ecosplit manual transmission.
+The fuel tank holds up to 400 litres and the top speed of the truck is said to be 95 km/h.
+The FAP 2240 has yet to reach series production.